BSalita/SH_Bidding/The Pipelines to Superhuman Bridge Analysis and Bidding.md

 ### **Pipeline 3: Creating a dataframe of bidding table results:**

 For each entry in the bidding table, apply the entry's bidding expression list to the target dataset (vectorized boolean AND operations).
 This is for a batch processing use case.
-Processing a small number of deal needs a different approach.
+Processing a small number of deals requires a different approach.
 If the target dataset consists of 1 million deals and the bidding table has 2 million entries, the result of this process is a dataframe of 1 million rows by 2 million columns -- all booleans.
 Performance looks scary but the time required for this process, thanks to polars dataframe efficiency, is 5 minutes.

 ### **Pipeline 4: Cascading bidding criteria booleans to qualify candidate bids:**

 Starting with the opening bid columns (about 30 of the 2 million columns which have no prior bid), recursively apply the column (vectorized boolean AND operations) to the next bids columns.
 Do so in a way that never repeats computations for an already computed partial bidding sequence.
-Performance looks scary but the time required for this process, thanks to polars dataframe efficiency, is currently 45 minutes including writing the parquet file.
+While the process may seem computationally intensive, polars dataframe efficiency allows it to complete in 45 minutes.
 With improved hardware (GPU) and algorithms, this process might be driven down to 20 minutes.

 ### **Pipeline 5: Instantly finding successful auctions:**

 Since we've already computed all 2 million bidding sequences for the entire target dataset, we are well positioned to get all sorts of no cost data analysis.
 Want to know all possible bidding sequences for a deal?
-Simply filter all the True values in the deal's dataframe row, a vectorized horizontal operation, to obtain a list of True's column names.
+Filter all True values in the deal's dataframe row--a vectorized horizontal operation--to retrieve a list of True column names.
 Use the list of column names to lookup the bidding table entries.
 Now you have a list of all possible auctions each guarenteed to meet all bidding criteria.